Appliances · Resale guide

 Essential Checks

-3. Check output water TDS: Carry a portable TDS meter.
-Test the input tap water and then the purified water from the unit’s tap.
-A good RO should reduce TDS by 90% or more.
+- Verify Output TDS: Carry a portable TDS meter (you can buy one for ₹300-500).
+Measure the TDS of the input tap water and then the purified water.
+A good RO system should reduce TDS by 90% or more.

 Insider Checks